acmucsd/acm-ai-workshops/2022/FA22/intro-ai-series/workshop-3-reinforcement-learning/README.md

 ![Intro to AI: Reinforcement Learning](./figures/W3_Header_Light.png#gh-light-mode-only)
 ![Intro to AI: Reinforcement Learning](./figures/W3_Header_Dark.png#gh-dark-mode-only)

 The official ACM AI **Intro to AI: Reinforcement Learning Workshop** repository.
-We demonstrate how to run reinforcement learning algorithms in a custom Pacman environment from Berkeley's [CS 188](https://inst.eecs.berkeley.edu/~cs188/fa22/projects/proj3/).
+In this workshop we will demonstrate how to run basic reinforcement learning algorithms in custom Gridworld, Pacman, and Crawler environments from Berkeley's [CS 188](https://inst.eecs.berkeley.edu/~cs188/fa22/projects/proj3/).

 <!--
     SECTION: Table of Contents